If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 OoTN64-Logo1.png OoTN64-Logo2.png

-The N in the N64 logo seen on the game's startup is bugged and the top faces have the same colors as the bottom ones in 1.0, making it look brighter than it should.
-This was corrected for all later versions.
+The N in the N64 logo seen on the game's startup in the 1.0 version of the game is bugged, making it look brighter than it should.

 Swordless Link